openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 　}
 ```

-The following is a non-normative example of an ID token containing a verfiable presentation (with line wraps within values for display purposes only):
+The following is a non-normative example of an ID token containing a verifiable presentation (with line wraps within values for display purposes only):
 ```json
   {
    "iss": "https://self-issued.me/v2",